mayur-16/mayur-16/README.md

 - 👋 Hi, I’m @mayur-16
-- 👀 I’m interested in IOT and anything that involves hardware software and calculations.
+- 👀 I’m interested in software developement,IOT and anything that involves hardware software and calculations.
 - 🌱 I’m currently flutter app developer with 1 year experience.
 - 💞️ I’m looking to collaborate on flutter developement.
 - 📫 reach me at mayuracharya16@gmail.com